shivanshdave/2020-432/projects/project1/README.md

       - Be sure `number_sections: true` is in your YAML section at the top of your R Markdown file.
-      - to create a numbered section called “Data Source”, use the code `# Data Source` receded and followed by a blank line in your R Markdown file
+      - to create a numbered section called “Data Source”, use the code `# Data Source` preceded and followed by a blank line in your R Markdown file
       - to create a numbered subsection called “First Source”, use the code `## First Source` preceded and followed by a blank line in